 Networking builds you and your brand up and makes both existing customers and prospective customers more trusting.

-When you go to meet industry leaders and other players in the janitorial business, you earn more trust and validation.
-This tends to cause your sales to soar.
+When you go to meet industry leaders and other players in the janitorial business, you earn more trust and validation, which could further cause your sales to soar.

 Your closing rate is mostly influenced by what your prospect thinks about you and networking is an easy way to make this thinking positive.